ICON Public Limited Company (ICLR): A Technical Analysis

 ICLR) stock’s latest price update

-ICON Public Limited Company (NASDAQ: ICLR)’s stock price has soared by 1.16 in relation to previous closing price of 206.47.
-Nevertheless, the company has seen a loss of -1.90% in its stock price over the last five trading days.
+The stock of ICON Public Limited Company (NASDAQ: ICLR) has decreased by -5.06 when compared to last closing price of 200.88.Despite this, the company has seen a loss of -7.52% in its stock price over the last five trading days.

 ICLR’s Market Performance

-ICON Public Limited Company (ICLR) has experienced a -1.90% fall in stock performance for the past week, with a 1.04% rise in the past month, and a -9.90% drop in the past quarter.
-The volatility ratio for the week is 2.21%, and the volatility levels for the past 30 days are at 2.87% for ICLR.
-The simple moving average for the last 20 days is -0.45% for ICLR’s stock, with a simple moving average of -1.69% for the last 200 days.
+ICON Public Limited Company (ICLR) has experienced a -7.52% fall in stock performance for the past week, with a -8.03% drop in the past month, and a -17.46% drop in the past quarter.
+The volatility ratio for the week is 4.19%, and the volatility levels for the past 30 days are at 2.50% for ICLR.
+The simple moving average for the past 20 days is -8.86% for ICLR’s stock, with a -10.18% simple moving average for the past 200 days.

 Analysts’ Opinion of ICLR